 That's right, no pausing until you finish the game!

 Also, you're stuck with 1080p, 16:9 aspect ratio.
 Don't match that spec?
 You'll get letterboxed.
 Tough.
 Just like school was.

 How did it feel for me to "grow up"?

 In my grade school years, life was very much dominated by academia.
 Get these grades, focus on school, prep for college!
 Those are the priorities, everything else is secondary!
 To me, growing up felt like a slew of snap decisions, reflex-reacting to various scenarios, and otherwise not being in full control of my life.
 To me, it felt like a WarioWare title.
 Which brings me to School Years!

 School Years is a quick-paced, pixelated entry into the first CFN Game Jam, for which the theme was "growing up".
 In it, you can experience a not-exhaustive-at-all synopsis of my grade school years, with gameplay heavily inspired by the WarioWare series.
 At the end you'll have a tally of wins and losses, the latter of which includes those decisions you let life make for you (namely, when your timer ran out).

 Try to take control of school life and make those decisions!

 Why I Made This

 My main objective in making this game was to finally complete a project using the Godot game engine.
 I've been meaning to make a game using the Godot engine ever since hearing/learning about it, with the CFN Game Jam seeming to be a perfect opportunity.
-It was an absolute treat working with the engine, and its next release (3.0) definitely deserves the hype.
-I'll be making a post on my blog about my process very soon, so head there if you're interested!
+It was an absolute treat working with the engine, and 3.0 release definitely deserves the hype.
+On the devlog you'll find a postmortem detailing the process behind School Years' development; click right here to take a look!